KeithSloan/FreeCAD_Python_GDML/README.md

 # So people are advised to switch to the new repository.
 # https://github.com/KeithSloan/GDML

+To upgrade to new structure workbench you will need to either do a fresh install of FreeCAD or delete the /Mod/GDML directory of your current installation.

 New experimental branch **lunit** Attempt at adding handling of different lunit values - Needs more testing

 The experimental branches **compound** and **scan** have now been merged into master